Bird flu not found in farms near outbreak site, say Dutch officials

 "No new infections were discovered at two farms near this one and the European Commission has expressed satisfaction with our response," Economic Affairs Ministry spokesman Jan van Diepen said on Monday.

-The Netherlands, a tiny trading nation with a population of less than 17 million, is the world's second largest exporter of agricultural products after the United States, sending 79 billion euros (63.29 billion pounds) of agricultural goods abroad in 2013.
+The Netherlands, a tiny trading nation with a population of less than 17 million, is the world's second largest exporter of agricultural products after the United States, sending 79 billion euros ($99 billion) of agricultural goods abroad in 2013.
 It is also the largest exporter of poultry meat in the European Union, according to figures from the International Poultry Council.

 A 72-hour transportation ban was in place at nearly 700 Dutch poultry farms across the country and the European Union said it was considering urgent interim measures to prevent a wider European outbreak.